larksuite/appframework-java/README.md

 If you are building a ISV app, you should implement the storage with Redis or Mysql.
 For custom app, just ignore the configuration item.

+For Feishu, set `.feishu ()` to switch to Feishu API server.

+For self-hosted instance, set `.domain("example.com")` to switch to your self-hosted API server.

 ### 1.4 Register your event handlers to AppEventListener